Working papers

 Near-Earth-objects (NEOs) include asteroids and comets with orbits that bring them into close proximity with Earth.
 NEOs are well-known to have impacted Earth in the past, sometimes to catastrophic effect…

-Other papers relevant to GPI's research agenda
+Other publications relevant to GPI's research agenda

 This section includes encyclopaedia entries, survey articles and discussion notes on topics that are central to GPI's research agenda.